 T4, T3, and Calcitonin

 Your thyroid uses iodine to manufacture T4.
-About 80% of the thyroid hormone in your body is T4.
+About 80 percent of the thyroid hormone in your body is T4.
 T3 is a less common, but far more potent form of the hormone.
-T3 is refined from of T4 in the thyroid, liver, and pituitary gland.
+T3 is refined from T4 in the thyroid, liver, and pituitary gland.

 Your thyroid also produces a third hormone called calcitonin.
 It seems to be involved in calcium and bone metabolism in some animals, but the exact biological role of calcitonin in humans is not yet fully understood.
-Likely because of this, calcitonin is generally not considered a thyroid hormone proper like T4 and T3.[3, 4]
+Likely because of this, calcitonin is generally not technically considered a thyroid hormone, like T4 and T3.[3, 4]

 Thyroid and Endocrine System